If you’re asking yourself: What can I use instead of Adobe Illustrator? – this is definitely the guide for you!

 - Needs an internet connection to operate

-The best Adobe Illustrator alternative for designing the UI for websites and mobile apps – especially with a team – is Figma.
+The best Adobe Illustrator alternative for designing the UI for websites and mobile apps – especially with a team – is Figma, which was actually acquired by Adobe.

 Figma is a cloud-based design tool that allows teams to work on projects in real-time.
 It’s browser-based and works much like Google docs.